Jose Siri Player Props: Rays vs. Mariners

 Jose Siri At The Plate

-- He has gone deep in 30.0% of his games this year, and 8.1% of his plate appearances.
+- In 24 games this season (47.1%), Siri has picked up an RBI, and in 10 of those games (19.6%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- In 46.0% of his games this year, Siri has tallied at least one RBI.
-In nine of those games (18.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- He has scored in 52.9% of his games this year, with two or more runs scored in 11.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.